aditiii12/UQ---LLMs/README.md

-# Representation Learning - UQ in LLMs
+# Representation Learning - Uncertainty Quantification in LLMs
-Building on the results in the paper - Distinguishing the Knowable from the Unknowable with Language Models,  Gustaf Ahdritz, Tian Qin, Nikhil Vyas, Boaz Barak, and Benjamin L. Edelman and complementing their results
+Building on the results in the paper - "Distinguishing the Knowable from the Unknowable with Language Models" by Gustaf Ahdritz, Tian Qin, Nikhil Vyas, Boaz Barak, and Benjamin L. Edelman and complementing their results through a series of experiments.
+I have used Pythia-410M and Pythia-1.4B as the base models and token level epistemic uncertainty is quantified by computing the entropy over the distribution.
+Two MLPs are trained as probes - an I/O probe and a Hidden-state probe.

+The results provide evidence that token-level hidden states of the smaller model encode information predictive of epistemic uncertainty, even when surface-level outputs such as logits do not.
+This supports the hypothesis that uncertainty can be reflected in internal representations, aligning with recent mechanistic interpretability perspectives.

+ This evidence remains correlational.
+We cannot yet claim that the small model “understands” or “represents epistemic uncertainty” definitively, it is suggestive but not causal.
+While the hidden state appears to contain more useful signal than surface outputs, the mechanism behind this encoding remains unclear.